The power of group savings plans

-Group Savings Plans offer the advantage of group negotiating power.
+Group Savings Plans offer the advantage of the group negotiating power.
 This means lower management fees than you would normally be paying on the retail investments you have access to through your financial institution or financial advisor.
-Lowering fees is one of the easiest ways to increase investment returns (because more of your return stays in your portfolio) and it's a key benefit of saving through a group savings plan.
+Lowering fees is one of the easiest ways to increase investment returns (because more of your return stays in your portfolio)and it’s a key benefit of saving through a group savings plan.

 Related article: Low fee investing

 At the end of the day, if you want to build a solid financial foundation you need to spend less than you earn, eliminate debt and accumulate assets.
 It’s a simple philosophy but not always easy to implement.
 The automatic payroll deductions combined with the employer matching and lower fees make Group savings plans an extremely easy and effective way to build wealth.
 If you have access to a group plan that you’re not taking full advantage of, I would encourage you to make signing up a priority!

 It may be safer to say that [Group Savings Plans MAY offer the advantage of group negotiating power.]There is no guarantee, and it’s also possible to be restricted to only some mutual funds of the company that administers the plan.
 An employer match would still make the difference, it’s just not all white (or black).